The State of Higher Education in Mississippi

 Here is a closer look at some of the effects that degree attainment can have:

 • Better job options: communities attract employers seeking a highly skilled workforce.

 • Increased wages: higher percentage of adults with well-paying jobs.

 • Increased self-sufficiency: decreased unemployment, underemployment, and the percentage of people relying on public assistance.

 • Improved outcomes for children: improvements in children’s physical & mental health, development, and school achievement as wages increase in communities.

-Some people think of C2C as a program that helps adults finish their degrees.
-In effect, it’s a program that helps people enjoy better lives, recognize more opportunities, and experience brighter futures for themselves and their families!
+Some think C2C is merely a program that helps adults finish their degrees.
+However, C2C’s goal helps participants enjoy better lives, recognize more opportunities, and experience brighter futures for both them and their families!

 Supporting the Institutions that Create Our Growth

 C2C’s work also helps to create sustainability for Mississippi higher education institutions by increasing enrollments and graduation rates.

 Imagine that you’re flying in a helicopter and look down to see a football stadium.
 The bold logo catches your attention but what really stands out are the CROWDS of people!
 The stands are packed, and you can almost hear the cheering.